B012ED/Packages/README.md

 # B012ED packages

-what is B012ED packages toola?<br>
+what is B012ED packages tools?<br>
 B012ED packages is a tool to install all base packages in termux application **how to install and usage:**